-Dextro-transposition of the great arteries (see Figure: Dextro-transposition of the great arteries.) accounts for 5 to 7% of congenital heart anomalies.
-About 30 to 40% of patients have a ventricular septal defect; up to 25% have left ventricular outflow tract obstruction (either pulmonary or subpulmonary stenosis).
+Dextro-transposition of the great arteries (see figure ) accounts for 5 to 7% of congenital heart anomalies.
+About 30 to 40% of patients have a ventricular septal defect Ventricular Septal Defect (VSD) A ventricular septal defect (VSD) is an opening in the interventricular septum, causing a shunt between ventricles.
+Large defects result in a significant left-to-right shunt and cause dyspnea... read more (VSD); up to 25% have left ventricular outflow tract obstruction (either pulmonic valve or subpulmonary stenosis).

 Systemic and pulmonary circulations are completely separated in transposition of the great arteries.
 After returning to the right heart, desaturated systemic venous blood is pumped into the systemic circulation without being oxygenated in the lungs; oxygenated blood entering the left heart goes back to the lungs rather than to the rest of the body.
 This anomaly is not compatible with life unless desaturated and oxygenated blood can mix through openings at one or more levels (eg, atrial, ventricular, or great artery level).

 Severe cyanosis occurs within hours of birth, followed rapidly by metabolic acidosis secondary to poor tissue oxygenation.
-Patients with a moderate or large atrial septal defect, a large ventricular septal defect, a patent ductus arteriosus, or a combination of these tend to have less severe cyanosis, but symptoms and signs of heart failure (eg, tachypnea, dyspnea, tachycardia, diaphoresis, inability to gain weight) may develop during the first weeks of life.
+Patients with a moderate or large atrial septal defect Atrial Septal Defect (ASD) An atrial septal defect (ASD) is an opening in the interatrial septum, causing a left-to-right shunt and volume overload of the right atrium and right ventricle.
+Children are rarely symptomatic... read more , a large ventricular septal defect, a patent ductus arteriosus Patent Ductus Arteriosus (PDA) Patent ductus arteriosus (PDA) is a persistence of the fetal connection (ductus arteriosus) between the aorta and pulmonary artery after birth.
+In the absence of other structural heart abnormalities... read more , or a combination of these tend to have less severe cyanosis, but symptoms and signs of heart failure (eg, tachypnea, dyspnea, tachycardia, diaphoresis, inability to gain weight) may develop during the first weeks of life.

 Diagnosis of transposition of the great arteries is suspected clinically, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.

 On chest x-ray, the cardiac shadow may have the classic egg-on-a-string appearance with a narrow upper mediastinum.
-ECG shows right ventricular hypertrophy but may be normal for a neonate.
+ECG shows right axis deviation and right ventricular hypertrophy but may be normal for a neonate.

 Cardiac catheterization is not usually necessary for diagnosis but may be done to enlarge the atrial communication (balloon atrial septostomy) or to further elucidate complex coronary artery anatomy.

-Unless arterial oxygen saturation is only mildly decreased and the atrial communication is adequate, a PGE1infusion (0.01 to 0.1 mcg/kg/min IV) may help by opening and maintaining patency of the ductus arteriosus; this infusion increases pulmonary blood flow, which may promote left-to-right atrial shunting, leading to improved systemic oxygenation.
-However, if the patent foramen ovale has a small opening, PGE1 may have the opposite effect because the increased blood return to the left atrium may close the flap of the foramen ovale, leading to decreased mixing.
+Unless arterial oxygen saturation is only mildly decreased and the atrial communication is adequate, a PGE1 infusion may help by opening and maintaining patency of the ductus arteriosus; this infusion increases pulmonary blood flow, which may promote left-to-right atrial shunting, leading to improved systemic oxygenation.
+However, if the patent foramen ovale has a small opening, PGE1 may have the opposite effect because the increased blood return to the left atrium may close the flap of the foramen ovale, leading to decreased mixing, along with elevation of left atrial pressure and pulmonary edema.
 Also, opening the ductus may decrease systemic blood flow.
-Thus, PGE1 must be used with caution and patients must be monitored closely.
+Thus, PGE1 must be used with caution, and patients must be monitored closely.

 In dextro-transposition of the great arteries (d-TGA), the aorta arises from the right ventricle and the pulmonary artery arises from the left ventricle, resulting in independent pulmonary and systemic circulations.